h9lk/mastercomfig/docs/customization/modules.md

 Controls advanced shading commands which cause a materail system reload.

 !!! warning
-    Using any other level than **`shading=high`** can cause visual glitches in items and props.
+    Using any other option than **`shading=high`** can cause visual glitches in items and props.
 Mainly, this affects weapon War Paints and Australium weapons.

 - **CPU usage:** low
 - **GPU usage:** high